-The amortisation of software development costs is included in cost of sales.
+The amortisation and impairment of software development costs are included in cost of sales and general and administrative expenses respectively.

-10. INTANGIBLE ASSETS (cont'd)
+9. INTANGIBLE ASSETS (cont'd)

 (b) Goodwill

 For the purpose of impairment test, goodwill acquired in a business combination is allocated, at acquisition date, to the cash-generating units ("CGUs") that are expected to benefit from the business combinations.
 The Group considers each subsidiary acquired as a single CGU and the carrying amounts of goodwill were allocated to the respective subsidiaries.